Tableau Stabilization and Lattice Paths: Introduction

 \end{Theorem}

-The proof of the same-size-rows case of \Cref{thm:main} in \cite{TabStab} relied on a formula for the shape of the stabilized tableaux.
+The proof of the same-size-rows case of \Cref{thm:main} in \cite{TabStab}, relied on a formula for the shape of the stabilized tableau.
 Unfortunately, an analogous formula for the general case would have to involve new terms not present in the previous shape formula, and we have not found such a formula.

 Yet, we generalize the lattice path argument in the proof of Lemma 4.2 in \cite{TabStab} to prove \Cref{thm:main}.
-Our argument relies on Greene's Theorem characterizing the shape of the insertion tableaux of words in terms of their increasing subsequences and a careful analysis of the increasing subsequences of reading words of $ T^{(k)} $ for standard skew tableaux $ T $.
+Our argument relies on Greene's Theorem \cite{MR0354395} characterizing the shape of the insertion tableaux of words coming from the RSK-correspondence \cite{schensted_1961}, in terms of their increasing subsequences and a careful analysis of the increasing subsequences of reading words of $ T^{(q)} $ for skew standard tableaux $ T $.

 In section 2, we show that the family of increasing sequences can be encoded by a family of lattice paths.
-In section 3, we go over various operations on a family of lattice paths that weakly increase the maximum combined length of corresponding increasing sequences.
+In section 3, we go over various operations on a family of lattice paths that weakly increase the maximum combined length of corresponding increasing subsequences.
 In section 4, we prove the main result using the tools developed in the previous sections.